brugal/wolfcamql/README-ioquake3.txt

                                       backend being used
   r_noborder                        - Remove window decoration from window
-                                      managers, like borders and titlebar.
+                                      managers, like borders and titlebar. r_mode -2			    - This new video mode automatically uses the desktop resolution.

 New commands
-  video [filename]        - start video capture (use with demo command) stopvideo               - stop video capture stopmusic               - stop background music minimize                - Minimize the game and show desktop
+  video [filename]        - start video capture (use with demo command) stopvideo               - stop video capture stopmusic               - stop background music minimize                - Minimize the game and show desktop togglemenu		  - causes escape key event for opening/closing menu, or going to a previous menu. works in binds, even in UI

   print                   - print out the contents of a cvar unset                   - unset a user created cvar